motorcycle tours cambodia & LAOS

 Forty years later, the Ho Chi Minh Trail is an altogether more agreeable place to be.
 It still cuts through the landscape, but where there was bomb ravaged vistas, there are now mile after mile of stunning scenery, and beautiful tribal villages of friendly and welcoming people.
 The debris of the war has been recycled, so village huts are supported on enormous bomb casings and spent artillery shells are now pressed into use as flower planters and animal drinking troughs.
 This is a very special place.

 Your 17 day motorcycle tour up the Ho Chi Minh Trail will not disappoint!
-Riding some of the best tracks in South Asia, you will be accompanied and supported by a team of guides, mechanics and an expedition medic at every moment.
-When you are not riding the bikes on the sweeping, technical and joyful tracks, you’ll stay in everything from luxury hotels with infinity pools to tents in the middle of the Mekong River.
+Riding some of the best tracks in Southeast Asia, you will be accompanied and supported by a team of guides, mechanics and an expedition medic at every moment.
+When you are not riding the bikes on the sweeping and joyful tracks and roads, you’ll stay in everything from luxury hotels with infinity pools to tents in the middle of the Mekong River.
 You’ll see some of the rarest dolphins in the world, take a boat trip through a cave nearly eight kilometres long (with your bike!), meet with members of remote hill tribes and swim in a blue lagoon before sinking a cool beer while watching the sunset.

 HO CHI MINH TRAIL MOTORCYCLE TOUR ITINERARY